resource-watch/slate/source/includes/api/_areas.md

 curl -X GET https://api.resourcewatch.org/v1/area?sort=-name,+createdAt
 ```

-The API currently supports sorting by means of the `sort` query parameter.
-Sorting can be done using most fields from the area model.
-Sorting by nested fields is not supported at the moment.
+The Areas service currently supports sorting using the `sort` query parameter.
+Sorting areas adheres to the conventions defined in the [Sorting guidelines for the RW API](/index-rw.html#sorting), so we strongly recommend reading that section before proceeding.

-Multiple sorting criteria can be used, separating them by commas.

-You can also specify the sorting order by prepending the criteria with either `-` for descending order or `+` for ascending order.
-By default, ascending order is assumed.

 ## Create area